Attack Emulation Tools: Atomic Red Team, CALDERA and More w/ Darin and Carrie Roberts

 - General understanding of MITRE ATT&CK and Attack Emulation tools

-- In-depth knowledge of Atomic Red Team and MITRE CALDERA
+- In-depth knowledge of Atomic Red Team and tools for executing this library of attacks

-- Key understanding of how Attack Emulation can help you build and validate your detections
+- Understanding of how Attack Emulation can help you build and validate your detections

 - General understanding of other available Attack Emulation tools